Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

 **Mitigation**: Do wet chemistry inside plastic tray.
-Don't demonstrate near electical equipment.
+Don't demonstrate near electrical equipment.

 Do not mix the solutions in large quantities (<1ml of each solution is necessary)